-The music industry at large is being urged to throw its support the new roadies fund, which takes the form of a 5-cent ticket levy, to help lend a hand to embattled road crew members in the wake of these startling figures.
+The music industry at large is being urged to throw its support behind the new fund, which takes the form of a 5-cent ticket levy, to help lend a hand to embattled road crew members in light of these shocking figures.

-Susan Cooper, the General Manager of Aussie entertainment industry mental health support body Entertainment Assist, tells the ABC that two thirds of all roadies suffer from “moderate to severe depression”, adding that the rate of suicidal thoughts for roadies is nine times higher than the Aussie average.
+Susan Cooper, the General Manager of Aussie entertainment industry mental health support body Entertainment Assist, has told the ABC that two thirds of all roadies suffer from “moderate to severe depression”, adding that the rate of suicidal thoughts for roadies is a startling nine times higher than that of the average Aussie.

-Cooper reckons a big contributing factor to this is the harsh lifestyle that these dudes and dudettes are forced to lead.
+And she reckons one big reason why is the harsh lifestyle that these dudes and dudettes are forced to lead.

 Sound technician Adam Kaye, who’s currently on tour with Aussie electro-pop heavyweights SAFIA, reckons the figures “don’t surprise him at all”.

 “I’ve worked 18 hour days,” he confesses to Music Feeds.
 “It’s fuckin’ hard slog and it’s getting harder because work is getting more scarce.

 “Especially in this country, I don’t feel like there are the support networks that we need.
 The guys do long, long hours.
 They’re away from home a lot.
 Sometimes the pay’s not great, and when you’re tired all the time it can really wear you down.”

 And Kaye reckons one of the hardest things about the roadie lifestyle is maintaining relationships outside of work.

 “It’s really really hard on wives and girlfriends,” he says, revealing that he’s seen more than just a couple of relationships break down over the years.
 “We can be away overseas touring for months on end.”